moinfra/sylvan/README.md

 - `tests/`: Unit tests for all libraries (using GTest).
 - `examples/`: Standalone examples showing how to use the framework.

+Run `CC=clang bazel run @hedron_compile_commands//:refresh_all` to generate a compilation database for your editor.

+Install `Nsight Visual Studio Code Edition` for better debugging experience.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.